-- 805 Telehealth platform providers are discussed in this practice guide as a security capability.
-HDOs - implementing RPM programs will depend on telehealth platform providers to enable communications between patients and clinicians.
-Also, for this practice guide, telehealth platform providers configure,
+Telehealth platform providers are discussed in this practice guide as a security capability.
+HDOs implementing RPM programs will depend on telehealth platform providers to enable communications between patients and clinicians.
+Also, for this practice guide, telehealth platform providers configure, manage, and maintain biometric devices and potentially other technology provided to the patient.
+HDOs engaging with telehealth platform providers to enable their RPM programs are responsible for ensuring that they apply due diligence and understand the privacy and security capabilities that the telehealth platform provider maintains.
+HDOs and partners with whom HDOs engage may be responsible for adhering to regulatory compliance and should ensure that HDOs have implemented measures that address compliance concerns as a baseline.
+Telehealth platform providers represent a third-party partner, and HDOs should evaluate their partners accordingly.

-- 808 manage, and maintain biometric devices and potentially other technology provided to the patient.
-HDOs - 809 engaging with telehealth platform providers to enable their RPM programs are responsible for ensuring - 810 that they apply due diligence and understand the privacy and security capabilities that the telehealth - 811 platform provider maintains.
-HDOs and partners with whom HDOs engage may be responsible for - adhering to regulatory compliance and should ensure that HDOs have implemented measures that - address compliance concerns as a baseline.
-Telehealth platform providers represent a third-party - 814 partner, and HDOs should evaluate their partners accordingly. - 815 In addition to safeguarding systems that aggregate patient information, telehealth platform providers - are responsible for assuring that the biometric devices that are deployed to the patient home include - 817 adequate controls that mitigate privacy and security risk.
-Biometric devices have characteristics that are - similar to Internet of Things (IoTs) architecture.
-Telehealth platform providers should consider clinical - efficacy of the devices as well as assure that devices do not pose privacy or cybersecurity harm to the - patient home or the broader RPM ecosystem.
-Appendix E, Benefits of Device Cybersecurity - 821 Requirements, discusses challenges that may be found in biometric devices that may be regarded as IoT. - Appendix E's roots are founded in a new set of guidance focused on IoT security.
-NIST is developing - 823 several documents that discuss how IoT device manufacturers may incorporate privacy and security - 824 measures in products.
-Telehealth platform providers may monitor document development in Defining - 825 IoT Cybersecurity Requirements: Draft Guidance for Federal Agencies and IoT Device Manufacturers - 826 (NIST SP 800-213, NIST Interagency or Internal Reports 8259B/C/D) publication series [21].
-While NIST - 827 SP 800-123 focuses on the federal government's IoT deployment efforts, concepts found in the - document may inform telehealth platform providers as they evolve their biometric device acquisitionprocesses. - The NIST Cybersecurity Framework includes risk assessment under the Identify Function.
-This practiceguide implements tools for vulnerability management. - 832 The practice guide uses Tenable.sc with Nessus to perform vulnerability scanning and provide dashboard - 833 reports.
+In addition to safeguarding systems that aggregate patient information, telehealth platform providers are responsible for assuring that the biometric devices that are deployed to the patient home include adequate controls that mitigate privacy and security risk.
+Biometric devices have characteristics that are similar to Internet of Things (IoT) architecture.
+Telehealth platform providers should consider clinical efficacy of the devices as well as assure that devices do not pose privacy or cybersecurity harm to the patient home or the broader RPM ecosystem.
+Appendix E, Benefits of Device Cybersecurity Requirements, discusses challenges that may be found in biometric devices that may be regarded as IoT.
+Appendix E's roots are founded in a new set of guidance focused on IoT security.
+NIST is developing several documents that discuss how IoT device manufacturers may incorporate privacy and security measures in products.
+Telehealth platform providers may review IoT Device Cybersecurity Guidance for the Federal Government: Establishing IoT Device Cybersecurity Requirements (NIST SP 800-213) [21].
+While NIST SP 800-213 focuses on the federal government's IoT deployment efforts, concepts found in the document may inform telehealth platform providers as they evolve their biometric device acquisition processes.

+The NIST Cybersecurity Framework includes risk assessment under the Identify Function.
+This practice guide implements tools for vulnerability management.

+The practice guide uses Tenable.sc with Nessus to perform vulnerability scanning and provide dashboard reports.
 Vulnerability scanning operates by applying signatures of known vulnerabilities.
-Components - that operate within the HDO domain are subject to regular vulnerability scanning.
-As vulnerabilities are - identified, patching or other mitigating approaches may be applied.
-Patches or updates to operating - systems, apps, or applications may be applied as available.
+Components that operate within the HDO domain are subject to regular vulnerability scanning.
+As vulnerabilities are identified, patching or other mitigating approaches may be applied.
+Patches or updates to operating systems, apps, or applications may be applied as available.

-837 4.4.2 Identity Management, Authentication, and Access Control
+4.4.2 Identity Management, Authentication, and Access Control

-- 838 Identity management involves activities that discuss identity proofing and establishing credentials. - 839 Authentication for this practice guide provides the mechanisms that assure that authorized entities - 840 access the system after telehealth platform providers and HDOs establish respective credentials. - 841 Practitioners should refer to NIST SP 1800-24 (reference Section 5.3.3), Securing Picture Archiving and - 842 Communication System (PACS) [14], which provides more in-depth discussion on identity management - 843 and access control.
-While that practice guide uses different tools and addresses a clinical practice different from RPM, concepts regarding identity management and authentication are relevant for thispractice guide.
+Identity management involves activities that discuss identity proofing and establishing credentials.
+Authentication for this practice guide provides the mechanisms that assure that authorized entities access the system after telehealth platform providers and HDOs establish respective credentials.
+Practitioners should refer to NIST SP 1800-24 (reference Section 5.3.3), Securing Picture Archiving and Communication System (PACS) [14], which provides more in-depth discussion on identity management and access control.
+While that practice guide uses different tools and addresses a clinical practice different from RPM, concepts regarding identity management and authentication are relevant for this practice guide.